-The 24th annual IEEE International Conference on High Performance Computing, Data, and Analytics (HiPC 2017) will be held in Jaipur, India, December 18-21, 2017.
+The 26th annual IEEE International Conference on High Performance Computing, Data, and Analytics (HiPC 2019) will be held in Hyderabad, India, December 17-20, 2019.
 Complementing the main technical program, HiPC workshops serve to broaden the technical scope of the conference in emerging areas of high performance computing, communication, data and analytics and their applications.

 What/Where to Submit